 What is the risk that criteria for selecting applicant will not be public knowable?
-If the evaluation criteria, including technical and financial credentials, for selecting applicant are not clear, it creates opportunities for manipulation and interference in the evaluation process 165 .
-Likelihood: 3.8 Reason(s) Opportunity: 5 Opportunity is very high because no evaluation criteria for evaluation company's capacities and work program is evident in the current regulatory framework 166 .
+If the evaluation criteria, including technic applicant are not clear, it creates opportu in the evaluation process 165. ~ I I DT Likelihood: 3.8 Reason(s) Opportunity: 5 Opportunity is very high because no evaluation criteria for evaluation company's capacities and work program is evident in the current regulatory framework 166 .
 Based on interview with the MME official, MME's evaluation panel have their internal techniques to evaluate the application.
 However, no official evaluation guideline have been developed 167 .
 The recent need to cancel 45 exploration licenses for non-compliance of license's terms and conditions reflect the shortfall of previous application assessment.
-Accountability: 3 Accountability is medium because the MME panel rely on internal evaluation techniques and have no guidelines to support transparent evaluations, particularly when there is a shortage of mining expertise in Cambodia.
-Based on Circular No.360 and Prakas 0013, DMEM and GDMR are responsible for evaluation of applicant's technical capacity, financial capacity, and proposed work program.
+Accountability is medium because the MME panel rely on interest evaluation techniques and have no guidelines to support transpare evaluations, particularly when there is a shortage of mining expertise Cambodia.
+Accountability: 3 Based on Circular No.360 and Prakas 0013, DMEM and GDMR are responsible for evaluation of applicant's technical capacity, financial capacity, and proposed work program.
 MME decision marker(s) monitors the process carefully, because MME has arranged each of its secretary of state to be in charged for every department, including DMEM.
 This administrative accountability reduces incentive for MME's senior management or staff(s) to manipulate the evaluation.
 After MME selects successful applicant, the result will be published 168 .
 The announcement of result increases accountability of evaluation for their decision because inappropriate decision could be criticized by other applicant, civil society, and media.